SDVentures/Contour/README.md

 List of used headers is represented in table below.

 For message tracking in chain of  application components interaction through service bus several incoming messages headers are copied in the outgoing messages.

+All incoming headers not mentioned in the table below are copied to outgoing messages, except for the headers listed in endpoint section attribute **excludedHeaders** see [Endpoints declaration](#endpoints-declaration).

 Header field name | Description | Copying
 ----------------- | ----------- |--------